o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics.md

 Entities and prefabs can have nested hierarchies.
 To create a hierarchy beneath an entity or within a prefab, **drag** an entity or prefab instance onto the root entity or prefab instance in Entity Outliner.
 As you drag a prefab or entity, a pale blue highlight marks where it will be placed in the hierarchy.

 {{< note >}}
-Editing the hierarchy of a prefab requires that the prefab is open for edit in [Focus Mode](#edit-a-prefab).
+Editing the hierarchy of a prefab requires that the prefab is open for edit in [Prefab Edit Mode](#edit-a-prefab).
 {{< /note >}}

 In the following video, an entity and a prefab instance are added as children of an entity.